-What we liked: We liked that dual leather layers make the thimble impenetrable.
+Why are we impressed?
+We liked that dual leather layers make the thimble impenetrable.
 The shaping of the thimble would also make it ideal for standard finger shapes.

-What could be better: Fingers come in different sizes, which are not catered for in this thimble.
+What negatives must you be aware of?
+Fingers come in different sizes, which are not catered for in this thimble.

 Zhaoyao 4-Piece Sewing Thimble – Premium Pick